espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 --------------------------------------------------------------------------------------------------------------------------------------------------------

   - The Pin32 EXT_RSTB of ESP8266 is the reset pin.
 This active low pin has an internal pull-up resistor.
 To prevent external factors triggering a restart, it is recommended that the EXT_RSTB cabling be as short as possible and an RC circuit be added to the EXT_RSTB pin.
   - The CHIP_EN pin of ESP8266 can also be used as a hard reset pin.
 When you use the CHIP_EN pin as a reset pin, the reset is active low.
 To reset and restart ESP8266, the input level should be lower than 0.6 V and last for more than 200 μs.
 It is recommended to use the CHIP_EN pin for chip reset.
-For more information, please refer to `ESP8266 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp8266_hardware_design_guidelines_en.pdf>`__ > Section *Reset*.
+For more information, please refer to Section *Reset* in the `ESP8266 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp8266_hardware_design_guidelines_en.pdf>`__.

 --------------